Medical expert of the article

 - Breast-feeding.

-Most often, gadolinium is used as a contrast.
-It contains a safe metal that minimizes the risk of adverse reactions.
-But in 2% of patients, skin irritation and itching, and a decrease in blood pressure are possible.
-As the contrast is removed from the body, the state of health is normalized.
+Most often, gadolinium is used as a contrast agent.
+It contains a safe metal that minimizes the risk of side effects.
+But 2% of patients may experience skin irritation and itching, and a decrease in blood pressure.
+As the contrast agent is eliminated from the body, the patient's well-being returns to normal.

 You cannot come to the examination with a full stomach or after drinking a lot of water.
-Also, the tomography will not be allowed in case of alcoholic intoxication.
+Also, you will not be allowed to undergo a tomography if you are intoxicated.

 Normal performance

 MRI is a method of layer-by-layer examination of organs and tissues using nuclear magnetic resonance.
-To improve the accuracy of the procedure, it is possible to introduce contrast enhancement.
-In fact, such a diagnosis allows you to see any violations in the tissue structure, neoplasms, pathological processes, vascular deformations, physicochemical disorders.
-[24]
+To increase the accuracy of the procedure, it is possible to introduce contrast enhancement.
+In fact, such diagnostics allows you to see any disturbances in the tissue structure, neoplasms, pathological processes, vascular deformations, physical and chemical disturbances. [ 24 ]

-MRI with enhanced tissue contrast reveals the following brain disorders:
+MRI with tissue contrast enhancement reveals the following brain disorders:

 - Internal bleeding.